bowenbfeng/surfsup-challenge/README.md

 ![](/Resources/precipitation_december.png)

-As can be concluded from the analysis that the precipitations in June are generally higher than those in December, which also makes sense.
-The maximum precipitations and quartiles in June are all higher than those in December.
-As a matter of dispersion, the range and the standard deviation of the precipitations in June are higher than those in December.
+As can be concluded from the analysis that the precipitations in December are generally higher than those in June, which also makes sense.
+The maximum precipitations and quartiles in December are all higher than those in June.
+As a matter of dispersion, the range and the standard deviation of the precipitations in December are higher than those in June.